-HEA 3505 Health Issues of Children and Adolescents
+HEA 3505 Health Issues of Children and Adolescents 3 cl hrs, 3 cr

 (for human services students only) A comprehensive study of the developmental stages of infants, children and adolescents.
 Areas explored are critical health and safety issues and problems affecting different age groups.
 Other topics include nutrition, personal hygiene, medical care, first aid and safety, CPR, mental health, HIV and AIDS, sexually transmitted diseases, chronic and communicable diseases, sexuality and birth control.
 Prerequisite: HUS 2405